 This course is an introduction to Spanish that focuses on listening, speaking, reading, and writing.
-No Spanish speaking experience is necessary.
 The units consist of new vocabulary, grammar concepts, and reading and listening comprehension skills.
 There is an emphasis on conversation and students being actively engaged in their quest to learn the Spanish language and about the diverse Spanish speaking cultures.
-During the course, students will become familiar with common vocabulary terms and phrases, grammar patterns, and will develop a comfort level with participating in simple Spanish conversations.
+During the course students will become familiar with common vocabulary terms and phrases, grammar patterns, and will develop a comfort level with participating in simple Spanish conversations.